richlamdev/dependabot-scraper/README.md

    paramaeters.
 3. Optimize code (reduce some repetitive code).
 4. Generate graphics with Plotly or alternative graphing module with Python.(?)
+5. Add Docstrings and type hints to the Repo Class, methods, and functions.

 ## References